 Children are expensive.
-In between diaper changes and doctor’s appointments, you may wonder how you can afford it all, not to mention long-term money goals like retirement and paying off your mortgage.
+In between diaper changes, doctor’s appointments, and ensuring their future is in safe hands with a life insurance policy, you may wonder how you can afford it all, not to mention long-term money goals like retirement and paying off your mortgage.
 (We have a guide for new parents here.)

 The easiest way to stay on track?
 Budgeting.